matt1/deno-nameserver/README.md

-# Deno DNS Server
+# `deno-nameserver` is a DNS Server written using Deno

-A very basic experiment at writing a simple DNS server in Deno, using the currently-unstable UDP datagram support.
+This very basic experiment at writing a simple DNS server using Deno, using the currently-unstable UDP datagram support in Deno (i.e. you have to run with `--unstable`).

 It is intended to act as a local server to respond to basic queries, and does not offer recursive lookups.